CCBR/HowTos/docs/index.md

     - How To: Create a Zenodo DOI Link
     - Tutorials: Snakemake

 This page was created through the [contributions](https://ccbr.github.io/HowTos/contributions/) of several members within [CCBR](https://bioinformatics.ccr.cancer.gov/ccbr/).
-If you would like to contribute to it's development, please email [Samantha Sevilla](mailto:samantha.sevilla@nih.gov).
+If you would like to contribute to it's development, please reach out to [Vishal Koparde](mailto:vishal.koparde@nih.gov) to get added to this repo in order to submit a PR.